 top of page

-My social media feeds are a relentless barrage of food bloggers and chefs flaunting their latest culinary conquests, which only stokes the fire for my next adventure.
-It's no secret that my travel plans are centered around food, especially sandwiches.
-You don’t come up with a name like SEANWICHES without obsessing over the perfect combination of ingredients between two slices of bread.
-But every now and then, I find myself in a city where the sandwich scene doesn’t exactly ignite my passion.
-That’s when I turn to my reliable backups—tacos and burgers, the close cousins of the sandwich.
-Occasionally, they sneak into a Sights & SEANWICHES blog, like that time I stumbled upon a burger joint in Austin, Texas that demanded attention.
+My social feeds are a constant stream of food bloggers and chefs showing off their latest creations, which only fuels my search for the next great bite.
+Anyone who knows me knows my travel plans usually revolve around food, especially sandwiches.
+You do not build something called SEANWICHES without being a little obsessed with what fits between two slices of bread.
+But every now and then I land in a city where the sandwich scene does not exactly light me up.
+That is when I turn to my backups: tacos and burgers, the close cousins of the sandwich.
+Sometimes they even sneak into a Sights & SEANWICHES story, like the burger joint I stumbled onto in Austin, Texas that refused to be ignored.

-Austin, the capital of Texas, is a city where the scent of smoked brisket fills the air and the barbecue pits are revered like temples.
-It’s a place where history and innovation collide, where old-school Texan pride meets a fresh, eclectic spirit.
-Founded in 1839 and originally named Waterloo, Austin has evolved from a small frontier outpost into a cultural mecca.
-It’s a city where live music, tech startups, and, of course, food reign supreme.
-And in this BBQ town, where brisket is king, I found myself chasing a burger with serious hype—NADC Burger, short for Not A Damn Chance.
+Austin, the capital of Texas, is a city where the smell of smoked brisket hangs in the air and barbecue pits are treated like sacred ground.
+It is a place where history and innovation collide, old-school Texan pride mixing with a fresh, eclectic energy.
+Founded in 1839 as Waterloo, the city has grown from a frontier outpost into a cultural hub where live music, tech, and food all fight for the spotlight.
+And in this barbecue town where brisket is king, I found myself chasing a burger with serious hype: NADC Burger, short for Not A Damn Chance.

 And the burger?
-It lived up to every bit of the hype.
-The first bite was pure magic—meat seared to a perfect crust, onions caramelized until they whispered sweetness, and pickles with just the right crunch, all nestled in a bun that was nothing short of perfection.
-The sauce?
-Sheer brilliance, pulling every flavor into a harmonious blend.
-When a meal makes you want to dance, you know it’s something special—and this burger was exactly that.
-Easily one of the best I’ve ever tasted.
+It lived up to the hype.
+The first bite hit hard, with meat seared to a perfect crust, caramelized onions bringing just enough sweetness, and pickles with the right amount of crunch.
+The bun held it all together without stealing the show.
+The sauce tied everything into one perfect bite.
+When food makes you want to dance, you know it is special.
+This burger was exactly that, easily one of the best I have ever had.

 Austin may be a city known for its barbecue, but that day, at that moment, it was a burger town.
 NADC Burger isn’t just serving food; they’re serving an experience, one that stays with you long after the last bite.

-I stayed inside for this one—no sunset or outdoor oasis—but the experience still haunts me in the best way.
-It wasn’t cheap, sure, but some things are worth the extra coin.
-This was one of them.
-A solid 9 out of 10, no question.
+I stayed inside for this one.
+No sunset views or open-air escape, but the experience stuck with me in the best way.
+It was not cheap, but some meals are worth paying extra for, and this was one of them.
+Solid 9 out of 10, no doubt.

 buy the sandwich, take the walk